 SOLV allows the entire source file/table (or key ranges) to be specified for the load.
-Limited source data filtering (e.g., by partition, or data content) is also supported – see the SOLV solution brief.
-Additionally, the target can be empty or contain data when the load starts.
-To refresh the target data, SOLV will overwrite existing data with incoming data from the source.
-If additional data exists in the target that is not in the source database nor necessary to current operations, then the user should delete that target data before performing the load or refresh operation.
+Limited source data filtering (e.g., by partition, or data content) is also supported – please see the SOLV solution brief.
+Additionally, the target database can be empty or contain data when the load starts.
+To refresh the target data, SOLV will overwrite existing data with incoming data from the source database.
+If additional data exists in the target database that is neither in the source database nor necessary to current operations, then the user should delete that target data before performing the load or refresh operation.
 If the additional data is important, of course, it should be saved somewhere else before deletion.

-SOLV loading has special patented features that allow it to properly merge the data being loaded with the data being replicated.
-Note however, that the SOLV loading can occur without HPE Shadowbase replication being active/in-use.
-In this case, SOLV acts like a stand-alone data conversion utility, reading and converting the source data format into the target data format, and applying that information into the target environment.
+SOLV loading utilizes special patented features that allow it to properly merge the data being loaded with the data being replicated.
+Note however that the SOLV loading can occur without HPE Shadowbase replication being active/in-use.
+In this case, SOLV acts like a stand-alone data transformation utility, reading and converting the source data format into the target data format, and applying that information into the target environment.

 The utility can load audited and non-audited HPE NonStop Enscribe source files and HPE NonStop SQL tables into any target environment and database combination supported by the Shadowbase line of data replication products (e.g., HPE NonStop Enscribe or SQL targets, or Other Server targets such as Oracle, Sybase, SQL Server, DB2, and MySQL).